imimim-username/beefyTool/docs/architecture.md

 - `components/RoutesEditor.tsx` — configures swap routes (with auto-suggestions where possible).
 - `components/SummaryView.tsx` — shows a final summary of the assembled `StrategyConfig`.
 - `components/OutputPreview.tsx` — shows code snippets and file structure previews before generation.
+- `components/ErrorDisplay.tsx` — displays validation and generation errors to users.
 - `state/wizardState.ts` — encapsulates wizard state and actions.

+### 6.2 API Server (`src/server/`)

+The API server provides secure access to filesystem and core generation functions:

+- `routes.ts` — API endpoints:
+  - `POST /api/validate` — validates a `StrategyConfig`.
+  - `POST /api/generate` — generates a project from a `StrategyConfig`.
+  - `GET /api/health` — server health check.
+- `index.ts` — Express server setup and Vite proxy configuration.

+**Architecture Rationale:** This separation ensures:
+- Browser security is maintained (no direct filesystem access).
+- File operations are isolated and secure.
+- Core generation logic can be reused by CLI and programmatic APIs.
+- Error handling is centralized in the server layer.

-On “Generate”, the UI:
+On "Generate", the flow is:

-1. Builds a `StrategyConfig` from state.
+1. UI builds a `StrategyConfig` from state.
-2. Validates it.
+2. UI sends config to `POST /api/validate` for validation.
+3. If valid, UI sends config to `POST /api/generate`.
-3. Calls into `core/index.ts` to run the orchestrator and write files to disk (e.g., under `out/<strategy-name>/`).
+4. Server calls `core/index.ts` to run the orchestrator.
+5. Server writes files to disk (e.g., under `out/<strategy-name>/`).
+6. Server returns success/error response to UI.

 ---

 ## 7. Templates (`templates/`)

-The `templates/` directory holds all text templates used by generators.
+The `templates/` directory holds all **EJS (Embedded JavaScript)** templates used by generators.
+Files use the `.ejs` extension.

 - `solidity/`
-  - `StrategySolidlyLP.sol.j2` – core Solidly LP strategy contract.
+  - `StrategySolidlyLP.sol.ejs` – core Solidly LP strategy contract.
-  - `VaultWrapper.sol.j2` – optional vault wrapper/initializer.
+  - `VaultWrapper.sol.ejs` – optional vault wrapper/initializer.

 - `deploy/`
-  - `deployStrategy.ts.j2`
+  - `deployStrategy.ts.ejs`
-  - `deployVaultAndStrategy.ts.j2`
+  - `deployVaultAndStrategy.ts.ejs`

 - `tests/`
-  - `basicStrategy.test.ts.j2`
+  - `basicStrategy.test.ts.ejs`

 - `metadata/`
+  - `README.generated.md.ejs`
-  - `README.generated.md.j2`
+  - `strategyConfig.json.ejs`

+**Template Engine:** EJS is used because:
-  - `strategyConfig.json.j2`
+- Familiar JavaScript syntax.
+- Good TypeScript/Node.js ecosystem support.
+- Sufficient expressiveness for contract and script generation.
+- Rendered by `src/core/utils/templating.ts` using the `ejs` npm package.

+**Template Guidelines:**
-Templates are **pure text** and should not contain business logic or validation.
-All decisions and data preparation happen in the TypeScript generator modules.
+- Templates are **pure text** and should not contain business logic or validation.
+- All decisions and data preparation happen in the TypeScript generator modules.
+- Template variables are sanitized before rendering to prevent injection attacks.
+- Complex logic should be computed in generators and passed as simple data to templates.

 ---